mapbox/cheap-ruler/README.md

 Useful for speeding up analysis scripts when measuring things on a city scale, replacing [Turf](http://turfjs.org/) calls in key places.

-For a city scale (a few dozen miles) and far away from poles, the results are typically within 0.1% of corresponding Turf functions.
+For distances under a hundred miles and not on the poles, the results are [typically within 0.1%](#precision) of corresponding Turf functions.

 ## Performance